 - Fully cool before you enjoy!

-- Feel free to slather with butter, which is my personal favorite way.
+- Feel free to slather it with butter, which is my personal favorite way to enjoy it.

 - You can use almond flour if you wish, or oat flour if you don’t want to make these in a blender with whole oats.